nataliacza/queens-basic-api/README.md

 - deploy and provide API for frontend team to play with it

 Application was created in two versions:
-- v1 - basic application, uses in-memory "database" with no authorization nor authentication
+- v1.0.0 - basic application, uses in-memory "database" with no authorization nor authentication
-- v2 - uses [Deta Base](https://docs.deta.sh/docs/base/about/) data storage (NoSQL database), authorization and authentication implemented using JWT
+- v2.1.0 - deployed to [Deta Space](https://deta.space/developers) with data storage (NoSQL database),

-Both versions are deployed on [Deta Micros](https://docs.deta.sh/docs/micros/about/).
-Official Deta Cloud web: https://www.deta.sh/.
+authorization and authentication implemented using JWT

 ## Tech tools
 - Python